 The doctors’ union Pasyki on Monday expressed strong opposition to the transfer of civil servants to other departments without a time limit in a note to the House finance committee, which discussed the Disy bill.

-Pasyki said it disagreed with proposals, as they did not secure the implementation of transfers as a temporary administrative action to serve urgent or special needs in other departments.
+Pasyki said it disagreed with the proposals, as they did not secure the implementation of transfers as a temporary administrative action to serve urgent or special needs in other departments.

-The union called on MPs to create and implement organised, transparent and stable structures, adding that particularly in hospitals staff transfers could not constitute the core of their administration.
+The union called on MPs to create and implement organised, transparent and stable structures, adding that, particularly in hospitals, staff transfers could not constitute the core of their administration.

 It added that the practice followed by the state health services organisation (Okypy) constituted “violation of the legislation and an unequal application of the rules with obvious consequences for the state hospitals themselves and for patients.

-“Accountability for phenomena of administrative ineffectiveness should be clear and immediate, especially in cases where practices are placing workers rights and the functionality of vital public services, such as the health sector, at risk,” Pasyki said.
+Accountability for phenomena of administrative ineffectiveness should be clear and immediate, especially in cases where practices are placing at risk workers’ rights and the functionality of vital public services, such as the health sector,” Pasyki said.

 Currently, the law provides for temporary transfers of staff to serve special duties, with a maximum length of three years and just one renewal.